startup-funding

 Introduction

 Lack of finance is the main limitation in the infrastructural sector in India.
-The Government recognises that infrastructure requires a significant investment that the public cannot finance alone.
-Therefore , in other words, it cannot be financially viable because of long capital investment requirements, long gestation period, and small revenue flows in the future.
-Most importantly, the Government decided to implement a new scheme named-“Viability Gap Funding” (VGF), formed in 2004, administered by the Ministry of Finance (Nirmala Seetharaman).
-In other words, It aims to complete the infrastructure projects successfully that are economically justified but fall short of financial unviable.
-On a year-to-year basis Plan Scheme had designed for this fund, and the budget is allocated.
+The Government recognizes that infrastructure requires a significant investment that the public cannot finance alone.
+Therefore, in other words, it cannot be financially viable because of long capital investment requirements, long gestation period, and small revenue flow in the future.
+Most importantly, the Government decided to implement a new scheme named-“Viability Gap Funding” (VGF), formed in 2004, and administered by the Ministry of Finance (Nirmala Seetharaman).
+In other words, It aims to complete the infrastructure projects successfully that are economically justified but fall short of financially unviable.
+On a year-to-year basis, Plan Scheme had designed for this fund, and the budget is allocated.

-List of sectors under Viability Gap Funding Scheme:
+List of Sectors Under the Viability Gap Funding Scheme

 • Health and education development.